 - Current use of aspirin

-If you are uncertain about your risk factors, you and your provider may decide to proceed with a scan to determine a coronary artery calcium score.
-Depending on the results of this scan, you and your provider may decide whether starting a medicine for cholesterol is the best treatment option for you.
+If you are uncertain about your risk factors, your provider may want a scan to determine a coronary artery calcium score and then decide on whether starting a medicine for cholesterol is the best treatment option for you.

-Talk with your health care provider about your treatment goals.
-Make sure you understand why these goals are important, based on your own health history and your family history of heart disease or high cholesterol.
+Talk with your provider about your treatment goals, based on your own health history and your family history of heart disease or high cholesterol.